Acetaldehyde: Outdoor air

 The use of acetaldehyde is widespread in different industries, and it may be released into waste water or the air during production, use, transportation and storage.
 Sources of acetaldehyde include fuel combustion emissions from stationary internal combustion engines and power plants that burn fossil fuels, wood, or trash, oil and gas extraction, refineries, cement kilns, lumber and wood mills and paper mills.
 Acetaldehyde is also present in automobile and diesel exhaust.
 As a result, acetaldehyde is "one of the most frequently found air toxics with cancer risk greater than one in a million".

 Tobacco smoke

-Natural tobacco polysaccharides, including cellulose, have been shown to be the primary precursors making acetaldehyde a significant constituent of tobacco smoke.
+Cellulose has been shown to be the primary precursor that makes acetaldehyde a significant constituent of tobacco smoke.
 It has been demonstrated to have a synergistic effect with nicotine in rodent studies of addiction.
-Acetaldehyde is also the most abundant carcinogen in tobacco smoke; it is dissolved into the saliva while smoking.
+Acetaldehyde is also the most abundant polar carcinogen in tobacco smoke; it is dissolved into the saliva while smoking.